 The patients’ perspective at the ESHRE Annual Meeting

 The European Society for Human Reproduction and Embryology (ESHRE) has generously given Fertility Europe time in the main program of their Annual Meeting.
-This ‘Patient Session’ consists of three or four lectures which focus on the patients’ perspective of a particular subject.
+This ‘Patient Session’ consists of three or four lectures focusing on the patient’s perspective of a particular subject.

 Past meetings: